nareshbhatia/react-takeout-exercise/parts/part-3-order-view.md

 - Write a Storybook story to show your `OrderView` component.
 Set up the `OrderContext` to show a few orders.

+- Write an integration test using Cypress to test the takeout workflow.
+Start by adding a few items to the order, then delete one or more items.
+Finally, click on the checkout button to navigate to the checkout page.

 That's it for part 3.
 You are done!
 Go celebrate!